rstudio/giza/README.md

 This `giza` variable can then either be passed around or loaded into the global environment, as is appropriate.

+## Example/Demo

+Examples are maintained in [this repository](https://github.com/trestletech/giza-example).

 ## Architecture

 ### Data Typing